Palestine–Israel Journal: The Journal

 Half of every issue is devoted to exploring a major theme on the joint Israeli-Palestinian agenda, while the other half contains regular departments relating to Culture, Economics, Viewpoints, Book Reviews, Documents and a Chronology of Events.
 The Journals goal is to promote rapprochement and better understanding between Palestinian and Israeli people, and striving to discuss all issues without prejudice or taboos.
-The Journal is a unique joint venture promoting dialogue and the quest for a peaceful resolution of the Israeli–Palestinian conflict.
+The Journal is a joint venture promoting dialogue and the quest for a peaceful resolution of the Israeli–Palestinian conflict.
 The Journal operates on the basis of cooperation, understanding and equality between the Israelis and Palestinians who comprise its joint staff.
 All decisions and work are shared and managed equally and in cooperation between a joint staff of Palestinian and Israel co-editors, managing editors and other staff.
-The fact that decisions are made together through dialogue and understanding is a matter of principle as well as a working strategy of the Journal.

 The editors of the Journal are Palestinian journalist and former Minister Ziad AbuZayyad and veteran Israeli journalist and commentator Hillel Schenker.
 The editorial board is composed of an equal number of Israeli and Palestinian academics and journalists.
 Every issue contains an equal number of articles by Israeli and Palestinian contributors, with the addition of several international articles.